numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 Some of the benefits of a large refactor may only take effect after the full deprecation of the current legacy implementation (i.e. larger code removals).
-However, these steps are necessary for improvements to many parts of the core NumPy API, and is expected to make the implementation generally easier to understand.
+However, these steps are necessary for improvements to many parts of the core NumPy API, and are expected to make the implementation generally easier to understand.
 Pushing forward with Phase I cleans up the concepts of the API to coincide with how Python is typically organized and unlocks the ability to improve